nabinno/mods/README.md

 ## Functions
 - `mods/get` - Add submodules in Git and set modules into Red.
 - `mods/clean` - Remove all submodules.
-- `do-mods` - Explicitly do modules.
+- `do/args %require` - Explicitly do modules.

 ---